chilts/proxie/README.md

 ### static ###

-Proximity can also serve static sites out of the box.
+Proxie can also serve static sites out of the box.
 To do this use the following config:

 ```
 [awssum.io]